BY OUR PLATFORMS

 Homology: From Gene to Law

 As a doctor in genetics I have been involved in gene editing work with microorganisms, plants, vertebrates and I can tell you that, small differences aside, molecular genetics work is pretty much the same among species: Some will carry out homologous recombination, others will have a cell wall, but plainly speaking a cell is a cell and what applies to one organism is often valid for another.
 This translatability also is the foundation of preclinical drug assays which aim to predict the safety and efficacy of new drugs in the treatment of human diseases, only the assays are carried out with cell cultures, laboratory rats, zebrafish, etc (aka in vitro and in vivo models).
-My point is that since gene editing with different organisms is similar, EU legislation regulating its different applications across life science sectors should be comparable as well.
+My point is that since gene editing with different organisms is similar, EU legislation regulating its different applications across life news sectors should be comparable as well.
 But unfortunately, things aren’t that simple: There is the matter of context.

 Context versus Consistency